Truth in Love

 “But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death.”
 Revelation 21:8 KJV

-What an interesting, significant, even surprising sequence of these words!
-Fear comes first and is fully connected with unbelief, the exact reason the Israelites of old could not enter in.
-All the other words, behaviors that we Christians surely condemn, come after that.
+What an interesting, most significant, even surprising sequence of these words!
+Fear comes first and is fully connected with unbelief, the exact reason the Israelites of old could not enter into their promised land.
+All the other words and behaviors that we Christians surely condemn follow after that.
 The first requirement is to come in faith, trusting that God loves us and gave His life for us.
 The apostle John affirms:

 “There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and whoever fears has not been perfected in love.”
 1 John 4:18 ESV